FCollaPi/p2-datasci4health/README.md

 4. Orange

 ## Methodology
-Professors provided the data used in this project through [DataSci4Health on GitHub](https://github.com/datasci4health/home) in 4 different scenarios, two of each we ended up using in this analysis.
-In addition, we extracted data from [Synthea](https://synthea.mitre.org), a synthetic health data generator.
+Professors extracted data from [Synthea](https://synthea.mitre.org), a synthetic health data generator.
+Then, they provided it through [DataSci4Health on GitHub](https://github.com/datasci4health/home), separated into four different scenarios, two of each we ended up using for this analysis.

 We went through the tables to understand the available data during the preliminary analysis.
 Then, with that in hand, we had a brief discussion to shepherd our decisions moving forward - and we achieved a consensus that mental health awareness should serve as the foundation for our analysis.